dat3startcode/dat3-startcode/README.md

 `export CONNECTION_STR="jdbc:mysql://localhost:3306/startcode"
 `
 - Save the file, and restart Tomcat `sudo systemcctl restart tomcat`
-- Back in a LOCAL terminal (git bash for Windows Users) in the root of the project type:
+- Back in a LOCAL terminal (git bash for Windows Users) in the root of the project type (add your own password):

-  `mvn clean -Dremote.user=script_user -Dremote.password=lyngby tomcat7:deploy`
+  `mvn clean test -Dremote.user=script_user -Dremote.password=PW_FOR_script_user tomcat7:deploy`

 - If everything was fine the project should be deployed to your droplet, ready to use with the remote database.
 Test like this:
   - `URL_FOR_YOUR_DROPLET/rest-jpa-devops-starter/api/xxx`  (This does not use the database)
-  - `URL_FOR_YOUR_DROPLET/rest-jpa-devops-starter/api/xxx/count (This queries the database)
+  - `URL_FOR_YOUR_DROPLET/rest-jpa-devops-starter/api/xxx/count` (This queries the database)

-Click the green Activate button, and select the repositories you want to use with Travis CI

-klon projekt
-delete the .git folder
-Do your own git init
-Create a repository for this project and commmit it to git "initial commit" Go to Travis and "flip the switch"
+### ADD CI-control to your project and let Maven deploy, when the project BUILDS and all tests are GREEN

 ## Make a small change WITHOUT BREAKING ANYTHING and veryfy that

-Lav to databaser (dev og test)

-Change this line in the .travis.yml file to use the SAME name as used for your test database in the previous step: sudo mysql -u root -e "CREATE DATABASE mydb_test;"
+- Login to travis using Github, and select your project on the dashboard
+- Click "More options" and select "settings"
+- Create two Environment Variables with names and values as sketched below (must be done in two steps);
+ - REMOTE_PW   :  *Your value for the script_user password*
+ - REMOTE_USER :  *script_user*

+ - Now make a small change to index.html (one that is easy to see after deploy)
+ - In a terminal, in the root of the project, type: `mvn clean test` (always build and test before you commit)
+ - If everything was fine, commit and push your changes
+ - On *travis-ci.org* verify that your commit has been detected and a "build cycle" has started
+ - If everything was fine (might take a few minutes) verify that Travis has deployed your new war file to your droplet

 We suggest you always follow this pattern for namming your databases